-Financial need is determined by a need-analysis formula that estimates the amount the student and the student's family should be able should be able to contribute, based on information reported on the CSS Profile and FAFSA.
+Financial need is determined by a need-analysis formula that estimates the amount the student and the student's family should be able to contribute. based on information reported on the CSS Profile and FAFSA.
 CMC uses an additional in-depth formula to establish institutional aid eligibility.